nicolaspls/party-patcher-wii/README.md

-# PatcherWii
+# Party Legacy Patcher Wii

-PatcherWii is a user-friendly tool designed to simplify the process of patching your Just Dance games on Wii to let you access the **Galaxy-Legacy** world.
+This patcher is a user-friendly tool designed to simplify the process of patching your Just Dance games on Wii to let you access the **Party Legacy** services.

 ## What files can I patch?
 - [X] ISO